-Asthma is primarily an allergic disease in which human immune system becomes oversensitive and therefore has tendencies to overreact with inflammation and airway constriction to factors in different environmental factors such as pollen, bacteria, viruses, moulds, proteins, etc.
+Asthma is primarily an allergic disease in which human immune system becomes oversensitive and therefore has tendencies to overreact with inflammation and airway constriction as a result of encountering different environmental factors such as pollen, dust, chemicals, proteins, stress, bacteria, viruses, moulds, etc.

 – There could be many possible causes of asthma or factors that can contribute to this condition, but the most common cause seems to be allergy (extrinsic or atopic).
-In this type of asthma the allergen leads to production of excessive (IgE) immunoglobulins.
+In this type of asthma the allergen leads to production of excessive (IgE) immunoglobulins and inflammation.

 At the heart of asthma lies an excessive reaction to a ‘trigger’; something in the person’s environment elicits a strong response in their airways.
 This trigger causes the smooth muscle surrounding the myriad of delicate airways branching throughout the lungs to constrict.
 The result is a series of symptoms that people with asthma know all too well: wheezing, shortness of breath and a tightening of their chest.

 One of the principal causes of asthma is the house dust mite.
 Less than half a millimetre in size, these minute creatures share occupancy with humans in our soft furnishings (beds, carpets, furniture and so on), eating tiny particles of organic matter – such as our skin.
-While it’s been known for some time that the mites’ waste contains an allergy-causing protein, it’s only now that the researchers have discovered a way to block this protein’s action.
-By doing so, they hope to create an entirely new class of anti-asthma drug, targeting the root cause of asthma itself, rather than its symptoms.
+While it’s been known for some time that the mites’ waste contains an allergy-causing protein.

 – Evidence suggests elevated body mass index and dietary patterns, especially intake of dietary lipids (animal and plant fats), contribute to symptoms of asthma.
 Scientific research demonstrated that overweight and obesity is a risk factor for asthma as there is a link between inflammatory state and adiposity, allergy and asthma.
 Obesity has been associated with an increased prevalence of asthma and poorer control of this disease.